dcpf/joule/README.md

 ## Commit History

-* 0.1.0 - Initial release
+* 0.1.0 - Initial release.

-* 0.1.2 - Modified parseTemplate test config to work for both dev and node_module contexts
+* 0.1.2 - Modified parseTemplate test config to work in both dev and node_module contexts.

-* 0.1.3 - Fixed a relative path issues which caused customFunctionHandler, customErrorHandler, and parsefile to not work properly.
+* 0.1.3 - Fixed a relative path issues, which caused customFunctionHandler, customErrorHandler, and parsefile to not work properly.